Loop group actions on categories and Whittaker invariants: Actions by groups of finite type

-\ssec{Groups actions on categories} We say that a (co-complete DG) category $\C$ admits a \emph{strong}\footcite{To obtain the concept of \emph{weak} action, one changes $\fD$ with $\QCoh$ and consider the push-forwards and pull-back functors of quasi-coherent sheaves.
-Details are left to the reader.} $G$-action if $\C$ is equipped with the structure of a comodule category for $(\Dmod(G), m^!)$.
-The same datum can be encoded by an action of the monoidal category $(\Dmod(G), m_*)$ on $\C$.
-Thus,
+We say that $G$ acts \emph{strongly} on a (co-complete DG) category $\C$ if the latter is equipped with the structure of a comodule category for $(\Dmod(G), m^!)$.
+The same datum is equivalent to $\C$ possessing an action of the monoidal category $(\Dmod(G), m_*)$.